Labeling rules

 Rules defined on languages

-The language function can be coupled with the format function.
-For example: if we want to display allergens in brackets only on the English “” label.
+For example: the rules format, if we want to display allergens in brackets only on the English “” label.

 Geo origins of ingredients are displayed only for the label translated into English and German.